sictweb/dps945/graded-work/moves-project-webapi-specs.md

 locationCountry | string | Based in this country locationLocal | string | Based in this city/town/region

-<mark>"Emergency contact" fields will probably be added to the above - <br>I have to give this some thought</mark>
+<mark>"Emergency contact" fields will probably be added to the above - <br>We must give this some thought</mark>

 With the appropriate thought, design, and implementation, it could also be used as a personal profile, so that relevant info about a person could be quickly gathered in the event of an emergency.
 Some additional properties could include